onsi/gomega/index.md

 ##Making Asynchronous Assertions

 Gomega has support for making *asynchronous* assertions.
-You do this by passing a function to `Eventually`:
+There are two functions that provide this support `Eventually` and `Consistently`.

+###`Eventually`

+`Eventually` checks that an assertion *eventually* passes.
+It does this by polling its argument until the matcher succeeds.

+For example:

     Eventually(func() []int {
         return thing.SliceImMonitoring